MaterializeInc/materialize/doc/project-management.md

 There are presently four classes of GitHub labels:

 * **C**ategory labels, like **C-bug**, identify the type of issue.
-There are three categories: bugs, features, and musings.
+There are four categories: bugs, refactorings, features, and musings.

-  Bugs and features should be quite familiar: bugs are problems in existing code, while features dictate new code to be written.
-The line between a bug and a feature is occasionally blurry.
+  Bugs, refactorings, and features should be quite familiar: bugs are defects in existing code, refactorings are inelegant or suboptimal pieces of code, and features dictate new code to be written.
+The line between a bug, a refactoring, and a feature is occasionally blurry.
 To distinguish, ask yourself, "would we be embarrased to document this issue as a known limitation?"
-If the answer is yes, it's a bug.
+If the answer is yes, it's a bug or refactoring.
 If the answer is no, it's a feature.
-We might occasionally choose to ship a release with an embarrassing bug documented as a known limitation, but this is usually a good litmus test nonetheless.
+To distinguish between bug and refactoring consider whether we believe the current code to be working as intended and the scope of the change.
+If it is working as extended and the scope is on the larger side, then chances are it's a refactoring.
+Also, we might occasionally choose to ship a release with an embarrassing bug documented as a known limitation, but this is usually a good litmus test nonetheless.